 The Manchester Institute of Education responded by providing free places on its Masters in Educational Leadership in Practice programme to a group of 15 Afghani refugee women, supporting them in their ambition to set up schools, colleges and nurseries for Afghani refugees living in exile.
 This was delivered by remote teaching and training to the women through The University of Manchester Worldwide blended learning scheme.

-Closer to home, in early 2022, Manchester Worldwide S.E Asia initiated an alumni fundraising event as part The President’s Challenge – an annual Singapore-wide campaign designed to support vulnerable members of society.
+Closer to home, in early 2022, Manchester Worldwide S.E Asia initiated an alumni fundraising event as part of President’s Challenge – an annual Singapore-wide campaign designed to support vulnerable members of society.
 Against the backdrop of the coronavirus pandemic, the 2022 edition focused on “supporting lower-income families” with opportunities to upgrade their skills so as to emerge stronger from the pandemic with greater employment prospects, as well as extend further educational support to their children.

 Our students are learning how to promote inclusive and sustainable economic growth, employment and decent work for all.
 For example, our Global MBA has a specialisation in leading and managing socially-responsible businesses that are able to navigate a rapidly-changing world.
 Throughout our course, we encourage our master’s students to reflect and engage with the historical, cultural and ethical considerations that should underpin any commercial decision.